 - Number Portability: Essential, it’s included in the package deal or is it extra?
 Better if is included.

-- Monthly Rate: Another Essential, when all is set an done it has to meet a set budget, whatever you have set, for example say $10 per month for home phone… or $25 for business line
+- Monthly Rate: Another Essential, when all is set an done it has to meet a set budget, whatever you have set, for example, say $10 per month for home phone… or $25 for a business line

 - System Availability Record: You’ll get the sense of this by looking at Customers Reviews, and BBB complaints against a provider.
 As we said before outages always happen at one point or another but how the provider prepares and learns from them makes the difference.

-Now the question is, are you ready to go voip now?
+Now the question is, are you ready to switch and go VoIP now?